ConditionalRouter

 - Drag the

-ConditionalRoutercomponent onto the canvas from the Component Library. - Click the component to open the configuration panel.
+ConditionalRoutercomponent onto the canvas from the Component Library. - Click on the component to open the configuration panel.

 - On the General tab:

-routeslist.
-Each route is a dictionary with four fields:condition: A Jinja2 string expression that determines if the route is selected (for example,"{{ streams|length > 2 }}").output: A Jinja2 expression defining the route's output value (for example,"{{ streams }}").output_type: The type of the output data (for example,str,List[int]).output_name: The name used to connect this route to other components in the pipeline (for example,enough_streams).
+condition: A Jinja2 expression that determines if the route is selected.output: A Jinja2 expression defining the value to pass to the output.output_type: The data type of the output (for example,strorList[int]).output_name: The name of the output connection used to connect the router to other components.

 Connections

-Usage Example
+Usage Examples

 components: